cuga-rajal/chat_speak/README.md

 list.
 Select the voices you wish to use and download them if necessary.
 On macOS Ventura (macOS 13) and later the Siri voices cannot be used.

-Open the chatter.php script and edit the $voices and edit the list of voices to match the voices on your system you want to use.
+Open the chatter.php script and edit the $voices configuration section to match the voices on your system you want to use.

 2) The program requires PHP.
 On macOS 12 or later this must be installed with Homebrew.